-Many benign (non-cancerous) tumors can occur in soft-tissue as well.
+Many benign (non-cancerous) tumors can occur in soft tissues as well.
 These include:

-- Fibrous histiocytomas, benign tumor of fibrous tissue
+- Fibrous histiocytomas: benign tumors of fibrous tissue

 - Granular cell tumors: usually benign tumors in adults that occur often in the tongue but can be found almost anywhere in the body.

-- Myxoma is a benign tumor that usually is located in muscles but does not start from muscle cells.
+- Myxomas: benign tumors that usually are located in muscles but do not start from muscle cells

-- Neuromas, benign tumor of nerves that can be painful
+- Neuromas: benign tumors of nerves that can be painful

-- Tenosynovial giant cell tumor (also called nodular tenosynovitis), a benign tumor of joint tissue
+- Tenosynovial giant cell tumors (also called nodular tenosynovitis): benign tumors of joint tissue

 Spindle cell tumors